-Japan’s top law firms are continuing an Asia expansion drive in an effort to assist Japanese companies in their expansion drive in the region – as well as to capture market share from high growth economies in China and the ASEAN region.
+Japan’s top law firms are continuing an Asia expansion drive.
+This is in an effort to assist Japanese companies in their expansion drive in the region – as well as to capture market share from high growth economies in China and the ASEAN region.
 In January, The Global Legal Post reported that “Japanese law firm Mori Hamada & Matsumoto is to launch an office Myanmar.”
 “Nishimura & Asahi set up in Yangoon last year”, the Post also reported.

 Japanese corporate sector expansion driving law firm regional expansion